lobe/lobe-adafruit-kit/README.md

 Machine learning is a really powerful tool that can help computers recognize the things they see.
 In this second tutorial, we'll train a machine learning model that can recognize the rock, paper and scissors gestures, so we can play with it.
 Find the tutorial [here](link/to/tutorial).

 #### Package Detector
 We use machine learning to solve common tasks that are too tedious to do over and over, and this is the perfect example of something you can build at home.
-The third tutorial is a front door package detector.
+The third tutorial is a front door package detector that uses IFTTT.
 Find it [here](link/to/tutorial).

 ## Contributing